What's in this Taiwan currency guide?

 - Once your funds are received by the provider the converted TWD amount will be transfered to the recipient account you specify in Taiwan.

-By comparing the rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more New Taiwan dollar deposited into the recipient bank account in Taiwan and less margins and fees kept by the banks!
+Use our Send to New Taiwan Dollars calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more New Taiwan Dollars deposited into the recipient bank account and less margins and fees kept by the banks!